 This fund may have a relatively high portfolio turnover rate, which means that the portfolio manager may buy and sell the investments in the fund frequently.
 As buying and selling increases, the trading costs of the fund increase.
 You are also more likely to receive taxable income and/or capital gains during the year.
 A high portfolio turnover rate may affect the performance of the fund.

 - concentration

 - currency

+- cybersecurity

 - derivatives

 - equity securities

-- exchange-traded funds

-- fund on fund investments

 NBI Quebec Growth Fund